opal/opal-rspec/README.md

 ## Things to fix

 `opal/opal-rspec/fixes.rb` contains a few bug fixes that need to be merged upstream to opal itself.

-In app/rspec we have to stub various rspec files (8 currently).
-This is why, and what is needed to fix them:
+In app/rspec we have to stub various rspec files.

+### Immutable strings

+`opal/opal/rspec/fixes.rb` contains two stub methods as those core rspec methods try to use mutable strings, which are not supported in opal.

 ### HEREDOCS